hsinyehchen/Hadoop_practice/README.md

 2. Calculate the mean of sales for each weekday.
    1. Calculate the mean on reducer
    2. Calculate the intermediate sum with combiner to reduce traffic.

+3. Combine the user info and forum post to show the user reputation in the post.